kleinbottle/swanlotus/content/pages/sas.md

 The book is divided into ten parts, each of which addresses one aspect of learning.
 These are briefly described below:

-#.  **You**: Your motivation, habits, etc., are a vital ingredient for your success.
-So, we begin at the beginning.
+#.  **You**: Your motivation, habits, etc., are vital ingredients for your success.
+So, we begin at the beginning with _you_.

-#.  **Mind**: Listening, seeing, thinking, moods, memory, concentration, relaxation, and related subjects are considered here.
+#.  **Mind**: Listening, seeing, thinking, memory, concentration, relaxation, moods, and related subjects are considered here.

 #.  **Resources**: Learning never happens in isolation.
 How you can benefit from people, libraries, technology, the Web, and such are covered in this part.